Random cubic planar graphs converge to the Brownian sphere: Modification of distances in simple triangulations

-\end{theo} Before giving the proof of this theorem, notice that in view of the known convergence of simple triangulations towards the Brownian sphere established in~\cite{SimpleTrig}, it concludes the proof of Theorem~\ref{th:LGC_simple}.
+\end{theorem} Before giving the proof of this theorem, notice that in view of the known convergence of simple triangulations towards the Brownian sphere established in~\cite{SimpleTrig}, it concludes the proof of Theorem~\ref{th:LGC_simple}.

 \begin{proof} The correspondence $C_n$ is defined as the set of pairs:

 Next, the coupling we construct between $\mu_n$ and $\mu_n^\dagger$ is based on the theory of Schnyder woods for simple triangulations~\cite{Schnyder}, that we now briefly recall.
 A simple triangulation $\mathfrak t$ can be canonically endowed by an orientation of its edges, such that for each $v\in V(\mathfrak{t})$, writing $\mathrm{out}(v)$ for the outdegree of $v$, we have: